shirondru/PCGC_Challenge/README.md

 ```

 * Data visualizations of Akita and Enformer predictions for variant with extreme effects, and code to find variants with extreme predicted effects in all models, can be found in ./EDA/PCGC_EDA.ipynb

+## Data Availability:
+* Variant effect prediction scores for 58,090 CHD DNVs from Richter et al. (2020):
+	* Enformer prediction scores can be found here (not hosted on GitHub because of storage limitations) https://ucsf.box.com/s/uopnbwg6rpul9ba0s1wu15zq4u4cpmmg
+	* Akita prediction scores can be found in this repo under ./model_outputs/Akita/CHD_DNVs_Richter2020
+	* Sei prediction scores can be found in this repo under ./model_outputs/Sei/CHD_DNVs_Richter2020
+* Variant effect predictions for rare 1000 Genomes variants used for the null distributions:
+	* Predictions for Akita, Sei, and Enformer can be found here: https://ucsf.box.com/s/uopnbwg6rpul9ba0s1wu15zq4u4cpmmg
+* List of 456 DNVs whose predicted effects were significant in Akita, Sei, and Enformer can be found here: ./EDA/DNVs_Sig_in_ALL_models.csv
+	* This csv contains chromosome, position (hg38), reference allele, and alternate allele for these 456 DNVs, as well as Akita and Sei predictions for each.
+This file also contains summary Enformer results (e.g., number of CAGE tracks significantly altered), rather than each individual predicted effect, because of storage considerations.
+Each variant appears in multiple rows to account for different scoring methods from each model.
+* Bootstrap results and visualization of those results can be found in ./EDA/Enrichment_analysis.ipynb